Kaurin/lab-teleport/Readme.md

 touch group_vars/all/main.yml
 ```

 Edit the `group_vars/all/main.yml` file.
-You can find the vars that should be modified in the `hosts.ini` file.
+You can find the vars that should be overridden in the `inventory/hosts.yml` file.

-NOTE: If copying the variables from `hosts.ini`, keep in mind to change the formatting from `ini` to `yaml` style.

 ### Run the acme-lego playbook (once)